Camino Guidebooks and Apps

 Iglesias resides in Spain and has produced a series of guidebooks and apps (more on the apps below).
 These books are slimmer than the above guides.
 They cover less prep and culture info, cutting to the chase with practical on-the-ground information.

-Iglesias sells physical copies from his own website and eBooks from various sources, including the Camino community and Amazon.
-He’s produced guides for the Camino Francés, the Portugués from Lisbon, and the Primitivo.
+Iglesias sells physical copies from his own website and ebooks from various sources, including the Camino community and Amazon.
+He’s produced guides for the following routes: Camino Francés, Portugués from Lisbon, Via de la Plata (+Sanabrés), and the Primitivo.

 Iglesias’ author profile on Goodreads.

 Beyond the guidebook series, there are many one-off books that have been published to help you plan and execute your Camino.
-The following are listed in publication order, for books published in the past 10 years.
+The following are listed (roughly) in publication order, for books published or updated in the past 5 years.

 Moon Camino de Santiago: Sacred Sites, Historic Villages, Local Food & Wine, Beebe Bahrami